 The following serious and otherwise important adverse drug reactions (ADRs) are discussed in detail in another section of the labeling:

-- Hypersensitivity [see CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS and PATIENT INFORMATION]
+- Hypersensitivity [see CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS]

 The most commonly reported adverse reactions (more than 35% of subjects regardless of investigator's causality assessment) in adult subjects were fatigue, anemia, nausea, headache, and dysgeusia when VICTRELIS was used in combination with PegIntron and REBETOL.